 Addiction impairs judgement and critical thinking skills.
-This makes it very difficult for someone with a substance use disorder to see that he or she needs help.
-When you go out of your way to prevent your partner from experiencing the consequences of substance abuse, you make it less likely that he or she will acknowledge that a problem exists.
+This makes it very difficult for someone with a substance use disorder to see that they need help.
+When you go out of your way to prevent your partner from experiencing the consequences of substance abuse, you make it less likely that they will acknowledge that a problem exists.

 Loving someone with a substance use disorder can also cause your codependent tendencies to spiral out of control.
 When your partner is behaving erratically due to drug or alcohol abuse, it’s easy to resort to using codependent behavior in your fight to maintain a sense of control over chaotic surroundings.
 This creates a vicious cycle that traps both of you in a dysfunctional and unhealthy relationship.

 The good news is that codependency is a learned behavior, which means it can be unlearned.
 If you love your partner and want to keep the relationship, you need to heal yourself first and foremost.

 Some healthy steps to healing your relationship from codependency include: